Coffee Prices Gain as the Dollar Extends Its Slump

-Coffee prices are seeing support again today as the dollar index fell sharply by another -0.6% to a new 4-month low.
+Coffee prices on Monday saw support from the continued plunge in the dollar index by another -0.5% to a new 4-month low.
 The recent plunge in the dollar has been bullish for commodity prices, including coffee.

 Shrinking Brazilian coffee exports are supportive of coffee prices.
 Cecafe reported last Monday that Brazil's total Dec green coffee exports fell -18.4% to 2.86 million bags, with arabica coffee exports down -10% y/y to 2.6 million bags and robusta coffee exports down -61% y/y to 222,147 bags.